mynaparrot/plugNmeet-docs/docs/developer-guide/mobile-app-integration.md

 #### Option A: Load the Hosted Web Client Directly (Simple)

 This is the easiest approach.
 Construct the URL with the access token and load it.
-The client will use the default design configuration from your plugNmeet server.

 ```kotlin
 // Example for Android